SidOfc/browserino/README.md

   * version
   * architecture

+## Development

+*Should you want to contribute to the project the instructions for it will be here when version 1 releases*

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/SidOfc/browserino.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.